rtomasa/MkDocs_RePlay/docs/eeprom.md

-Here is a refined, clean, and grammatically solid version, keeping your intended meaning and tone intact:

----

 RePlayOS supports analog video through the DPI interface (GPIO).
 To ensure proper operation—especially when using interlaced video modes—a minimum Raspberry Pi EEPROM/firmware version is required on both Raspberry Pi 4 and Raspberry Pi 5 devices (the fix is not available for Raspberry Pi 3).

 At boot, the system automatically checks the installed EEPROM version and updates it to the minimum required release (2025-11-05) if necessary.
 After the update, the UI will prompt you to perform a cold boot (disconnect and reconnect the power cable) to complete the installation.